How to buy Twitter shares

-Over the last 12 months, Twitter's shares have ranged in value from as little as US$20 up to US$56.11.
+Over the last 12 months, Twitter's shares have ranged in value from as little as US$25.06 up to US$79.08.
 A popular way to gauge a stock's volatility is its "beta".

-Twitter, Inc. operates as a platform for public self-expression and conversation in real time United States and internationally.
-The company offers various products and services, including Twitter, a platform that allows users to consume, create, distribute, and discover content; and Periscope, a mobile application that enables user to broadcast and watch video live with others.
+Twitter, Inc. operates as a platform for public self-expression and conversation in real time United States, Japan, and internationally.
+The company offers Twitter, a platform that allows users to consume, create, distribute, and discover content.
 It also provides promoted products and services, such as promoted tweets, promoted accounts, and promoted trends, which enable its advertisers to promote their brands, products, and services.
-In addition, the company offers a set of tools and public application programming interfaces for developers to contribute their content to its platform, syndicate and distribute Twitter content across their properties, and enhance their Websites and applications with Twitter content.
-Further, it provides subscription access to its public data feed for data partners.
+In addition, the company offers MoPub, a mobile-focused advertising exchange that combines ad serving, ad network mediation, and a real-time bidding exchange into one monetization platform; Twitter Audience platform, an advertising offering that enables advertisers to extend advertising campaigns; Developer and Enterprise solutions, a software-as-a-service platform that enables developers to build products on Twitter; and paid enterprise access for its public data streams.
 Twitter, Inc. was founded in 2006 and is headquartered in San Francisco, California.

 Frequently asked questions